Sunday, June 2, 2019

 To Admonish, the sinner

 But as Christians, we are called to protect our brothers and sisters who may be lost and against the direction of Divine light.
-Yes, we are all sinners, but that doesn't mean we can't lead others to correct their ways when they are fallen in the dark.
+Yes, we are all sinners, but that doesn't mean we can't lead others to correct their ways when they have fallen in the dark.

 Today, we see children who are victims of peer pressure and lack good parenting and curiosity, making them vulnerable to sin.
 They showed lousy behavior, a rebellious attitude, and indifference.
 This may be quite different from the previous generations when kids show the highest respect to their elders and are afraid to commit wrongful acts against family values.
 Parents just want to protect their children so they will grow to have the correct values and contribute to society.
 Parents want their children to take the right path and rescue them whenever they are at the crossroads of right and wrong.